isabellelourenco/avenue-qa-challenge/README.md

 ## Test Plan

-You could access the [Avenue Test Plan](./testPlan.md) to see the test cases.
+Check the [Avenue Test Plan](./testPlan.md) to see the full details.

 ## Tests